dumbmatter/dumbmatter.com/src/posts/favorite-hip-hop-albums-2010s.md

 ### Honorable mention

 * **Ethelwulf - The Wolf Gang's Rodolphe** - After a couple "influenced by Raider Klan" albums, here is an actual Raider Klan album!
 Great production, great rapping, and I love that it includes a good chopped and screwed version of every song.
 I'm not sure why Ethelwulf changed his name to Xavier Wulf after this, because Ethelwulf was a cooler name.
+At least he didn't go full Yasiin Bey.

 * **Flatbush Zombies - D.R.U.G.S.** - Excellent debut mixtape of the Flatbush Zombies.
+Speaking of the Flatbush Zombies, people always love Meech and Erick but hate on Juice, but I like Juice.
+He's just as good as the other two members, and they would be lacking without him.

 * **Nas - Life Is Good** - Another entry from an old school artist, but this is one of the best albums from one of the all time greats, so it deserves a mention here.